AlexisWck/Alexis-Werestchack/CV.md

 **Assistant Project Manager in International Solidarity**
 - Production of an action report: designing the annual review of Secours populaire français’ actions in Europe.
 - Project management: drafting concept notes, narrative reports, and grant applications (Erasmus accreditation form).

 ---

+### ACADEMIC RESEARCH
+**06/2025 - 09/2025**
+**Research Assistant – UNU-MERIT & Maastricht University**

+Working with a professor on two academic article projects:

+• Pragmatic Leadership in Polarized Times: Lessons from Francis Blanchard’s ILO for Multilateralism Today → Reviewing and summarizing key speeches and archival documents (in French and English) by Francis Blanchard, former Director-General of the International Labour Organization (ILO), to extract key themes and positions on international leadership and multilateralism.

+• External Financial Assistance and Technical Advisory Programmes in Egypt and Jordan → Supporting a comparative study on how external financial assistance and technical advisory programmes shape social protection spending in Egypt and Jordan, through desk-based review of fiscal data, IMF reports, and donor strategies.

+---